codingburgas/2122-the-games-adventures-final-project-2022-empire/README.md

   npm run dev
 ```

-To start the HTTP Client, paste the following lines in **your favourite Terminal**, while you are in the **client/game-client** folder:
+To start the HTTP Client, paste the following lines in **your favourite Terminal**, while you are in the **client** folder:
 ```
+  py populate.py
+  cd game-client
   npm install
   npm run dev
 ```